Retaliation for Opposing Wage Violations

 More recently, the Fifth Circuit adopted the Sixth and Seventh Circuits’ analysis and held that the FLSA’s anti-retaliation provision permits emotional distress damages.
 Pineda v.
 JTCH Apartments, LLC, 843 F.3d 1062, 1066 (2016).

-Based on the holdings in Travis, Moore, and Pineda, victims claiming retaliation under the FLSA may seek emotional distress and punitive damages in the Sixth Circuit.Contact a Nashville Overtime Retaliation Attorney Today
+Based on the holdings in Travis, Moore, and Pineda, victims claiming retaliation under the FLSA may seek emotional distress and punitive damages in the Sixth Circuit.Contact Our Nashville Retaliation Attorneys

-Workers deserve to be paid in accordance with the law for all of the work they perform.
-If you have been retaliated against after complaining about your employer’s overtime violations, contact Retaliation Lawyer Curt Masker right away at 866-931-0146 or email him.
+All employees deserve to be paid in accordance with the law for their hard work.
+If you have been retaliated against after complaining about your employer’s wage and hour violations, contact our Nashville-based retaliation lawyers online or by calling the number above.